MirRoR4s/PortSwigger/Server side topics/Authentication vulnerabilities/Authentication vulnerablities-1.md

 **Broadly speaking**（一般地说）, most vulnerabilities in authentication mechanisms arise in one of two ways:

 - The authentication mechanisms are weak because they fail to adequately protect against brute-force attacks.
-- Logic flaws or poor coding in the implementation allow the authentication mechanisms to be bypassed entirely by an attacker.
-This is sometimes referred to as "broken authentication".
+- Logic flaws or **poor coding**（糟糕的编码） in the implementation allow the authentication mechanisms to be bypassed entirely by an attacker.
+This is sometimes referred to as "broken authentication（身份验证缺陷？待定，直译为破碎的身份验证）".

 In many areas of web development, [logic flaws](https://portswigger.net/web-security/logic-flaws) will simply cause the website to behave unexpectedly, which may or may not be a security issue.
 However, as authentication is so critical to security, the likelihood that flawed authentication logic exposes the website to security issues is clearly elevated（提高）.